helium/HIP/0027-HIP-Voting.md

 # Unresolved Questions
 [unresolved]: #unresolved-questions

 - How will making a change actually work.
-Do you make the code changes before, or will it have to be done at a later date.
-And if the code changes were not done if it was a later date who is reposnsible for it.
+How will all the miners will be updated?
+Will it be helium who does it?
+Or will it be built into the new blockchain core.

 # Deployment Impact
 [deployment-impact]: #deployment-impact